-- Adaptation to climate change safeguards people from higher temperatures, rising seas, fiercer storms, unpredictable rainfall, and other climate impacts.
-When planned and implemented right, with risk-informed approaches and backed up by adequate funding, adaptation saves lives and livelihoods. - Building resilience across sectors is critically urgent to protect societies and economies, and to reduce the adverse effects of climate change on people's health, ability to grow food, housing, safety and work, among others.

-- National adaptation plans (NAPs) should be designed to attract finance from a broad range of donors and investors public and private, including philanthropic sources. - Current adaptation finance gaps are estimated at US\$194-366 billion per year.
-Delivering on the commitment of the developed countries to at least double adaptation finance from 2019 levels by 2025 and ensuring that at least half of all climate finance goes to adaptation and resilience-building efforts across sectors is critical. - Implementation of the Secretary-General's Early Warnings for All and Adaptation Pipeline Accelerator initiatives and other similar country-led approaches to adaptation planning and implementation are essential for delivering climate justice while averting, minimizing, and addressing losses and damages. - When taking adaptation action, governments should ensure country-driven, gender-responsive, participatory and human rights-based approaches, as well as intergenerational equity and social justice, taking into consideration vulnerable ecosystems, groups and communities, and including children, youth and persons with disabilities.
+- Adaptation to climate change safeguards people from higher temperatures, rising seas, fiercer storms, unpredictable rainfall, wildfires, and other climate impacts.
+When planned and implemented right, with risk-informed approaches and backed up by adequate funding, adaptation saves lives and livelihoods. - Building resilience across sectors is critically urgent to protect societies and economies, and to reduce the adverse effects of climate change on people's health, ability to grow food, housing, safety, and work, among others. - National adaptation plans (NAPs) should be designed to attract finance from a broad range of donors and investors public and private, including philanthropic sources. - Current adaptation finance gaps are estimated at US\$203--388 billion per year.
+Delivering on the commitment of the developed countries to at least double adaptation finance from 2019 levels by 2025 and ensuring that at least half of all climate finance goes to adaptation and resilience-building efforts across sectors is critical. - Implementation of the Secretary-General's Early Warnings for All and Adaptation Pipeline Accelerator initiatives and other similar country-led approaches to adaptation planning and implementation are essential for delivering climate justice while averting, minimizing, and addressing losses and damages. - When taking adaptation action, governments should ensure country-driven, genderresponsive, participatory and human rights-based approaches, as well as intergenerational equity and social justice, taking into consideration vulnerable ecosystems, groups and communities, and including children, youth and persons with disabilities.

-The new Fund for Loss and Damage must be sufficiently resourced and fully operationalized.
+The Fund for Responding to Loss and Damage must be sufficiently resourced and fully operationalized.

-- Global warming has already caused dangerous and widespread losses and damages that will further increase with every increment of global warming. - We must build on the momentum from COP28 to ensure the rapid operationalization of the new Fund for responding to loss and damage and secure further contributions from a variety of sources to ensure financial assistance is provided to the most vulnerable nations. - Losses and damages are "unequally distributed across systems, regions and sectors" and are "strongly concentrated among the poorest vulnerable populations"2.
-Their access to the Fund should be prioritized as a matter of international solidarity and climate justice. - To ensure the Fund for Loss and Damage is effective and fully operationalized, we must build on lessons learned from other climate funds to fast-track access and simplify procedures.
+- Global warming has already caused dangerous and widespread losses and damages that will further increase with every increment of global warming. - We must build on the momentum from COP28 and COP29 to ensure the rapid operationalization of the Fund for responding to loss and damage and secure further contributions from a variety of sources to ensure financial assistance is provided to the most vulnerable nations. - The Santiago network must be strengthened and scaled up to provide much needed technical assistance to developing countries to avert, minimize and address loss and damage, including by enabling access to complementing programmatic approaches of the Fund. - Losses and damages are "unequally distributed across systems, regions and sectors" and are "strongly concentrated among the poorest vulnerable populations".
+Their access to the Fund should be prioritized as a matter of international solidarity and climate justice. - To ensure the Fund for Responding to Loss and Damage is effective and fully operationalized, we must build on lessons learned from other climate funds to fast-track access and simplify procedures.